Last Updated: June 17, 2017

-The daily job of a financial analyst really depends on the individual’s level of experience.
+The job duties for each financial analyst really depends on the individual’s level of experience.
 A junior analyst will primarily work on obtaining necessary data, and creating spreadsheets for later analysis.
-They might also work on creating financial models and examining industry issues as a whole.
+They might also work on creating financial models and examining industry issues.
 Junior level employees also investigate financial stories in the news, and the status of financial markets to determine whether the company is affected.
-A senior analyst will be responsible for actually providing an opinion on how the company should carry out its financial affairs.
+A senior analyst will be responsible for providing an opinion on how the company should carry out its financial affairs.
 Senior level analysts are also responsible for making presentations to executives and mentoring new hires in the analyst department.

 How to Become a Financial Analyst